robotics102/um-f25/project_2/2_hit_the_spot.md

 ## Expected Behavior

 The terminal should ask for the user to input values for an (x, y, theta) goal pose.
 The robot should then drive in a straight line to the goal pose.
 Finally the terminal should output the final odometry position of the robot.
-The final odometry pose should be very close (within a centimeter and 0.15 radians) to the input goal pose.
+The final odometry pose should be very close (within 3 centimeters and 0.15 radians) to the input goal pose.
 Be sure to show input goal pose and final pose in your terminal during your demonstration.

 ## Testing